CodeBear801/tech_summary/tech-summary/papers/pregel_connected_component_example.md

 - Send message along side edge and against edge
    - Why along side the edge: give vertex chance to update smallest vertex id found in this round.
-Like `6`, he changed his value to a smaller value, so he need send out `5`
+Like `6`, he changed his value to a smaller value, so he need send out value `5` to `7`
    - Why against: Take `2`->`1` as an example.
 At first `1` don't know there is `2` until 2 send message to him.
 Because `2` has bigger number compare with `1`, so `1` will send message against edge back to `2`

 ### Step 3